 The changes are subtle, but the impact can be significant.
 By speaking inclusively, the salesperson makes the contact feel like a partner, not just another customer.

-If it’s time to fill the gaps in your sales prospecting process and more effectively articulate the value of your solution, contact Intelemark today!
+If you enjoyed these sales prospecting tips and if it’s time to fill the gaps in your sales prospecting process, contact Intelemark today!
 Together, we’ll build a demand generation campaign that increases customer acquisition and revenue.